kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	D. Na+ = increased; K+ = increased
 	E. Na+ = increased; K+ = unchanged

-#### Answer: ?
+#### Answer: B. Na+ = decreased; K+ = increased (*Guess*) - *FALSE* = C. Na+ = increased; K+ = decreased - TRUE
+- Spironolactone is a competitive aldosterone antagonist that interferes with the aldosterone-stimulated Na+ reabsorption in the distal tubular cell and in the collecting duct.
+Inhibition of Na+ reabsorption is associated with a marked decrease in urinary excretion of K+ and H+.
+Spironolactone is effective as a diuretic in individuals with normal renal function or in patients on a low Na+ diet, but not in patients who have undergone adrenalectomy.

 ### Q2.16
-Which one of the following secretions is most dependent on vagal stimulation?
+Which one of the following secretions is most dependent on _vagal stimulation_?

 	A. Bile
 	B. Hydrochloric acid